sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

-10. When you’re satisfied, click on Sampling Size on the left panel.
+10. When you’re satisfied, click on **Sampling Size** on the left panel.

 a.
 Now we will calculate the required sample size for each strata.

 b.
-You can click on the “+” button next to Formula to calculate the overall sample size section to get more information.
+You can click on the `+` button next to **Formula to calculate the overall sample size** section to get more information.

 c.
-First we need to set the standard error of the expected overall accuracy.
+First we need to set the **standard error of the expected overall accuracy**.
 It is 0.01 by default, however for this exercise we will set it to 0.05.

 i.
 This value affects the number of samples placed in each map class.
 The lower the value, the more points there are in the sample design.
 Test this by changing the error from 0.05 to 0.01, and then change it back to point 0.05.
 Alternatively, you can click the up/down button to the right of the number.

 ii.
 Note that you can adjust this incrementally with the up/down arrows on the right side of the parameter.

 d.
-Then determine the minimum sample size per strata.
+Then determine the **minimum sample size per strata**.
 By default it is 100.
 For the purposes of this test we will set it to 50, but in practice this should be higher.

 e.
 You can also check the “Do you want to modify the sampling size” box.